AsherSpurr/travel-tracker/README.md

 - Adjust accessibility features to account for keyup & down events
 - Incorporate more robust error handling for all cases
 - Re-factor starting functions based on best practice
+- Add more context for users and enhance UI experience on the form page.

 ### Accessibility
 To assess the app's accessibility, I used extensions such as WAVE, Lighthouse, and Colorblind to look for areas of improvement.
 I also ensured that the user could tab through the app without using a mouse and that a screen reader could effectively navigate through the site.
 Currently, The accessibility score is 100% according to Lighthouse.